 What is a panic attack?

 A panic attack is a severe attack of anxiety and fear which occurs suddenly, often without warning, and for no apparent reason.
 In addition to the anxiety, various other symptoms may also occur during a panic attack.
-These include one or more of the following:

 - A 'thumping heart' (palpitations).